ENS 106 Public Speaking

 Here at PCCC, we are going to help you overcome your FEAR and develop speaking, presenting and listening skills that will empower, equip and enable you to become an effective speaker - publicly, professionally and personally!

-Your individual instructors will provide you with a detailed syllabus that will further expand upon the public speaking website, text, assignments, presentations, papers and exams that you will be expected to engage in and complete.
+Your individual instructors will provide you with a detailed syllabus that will further expand upon the public speaking website, textbook, assignments, presentations, papers and exams that you will be expected to engage in and complete.

 Make it a great semester and remember that “All the great speakers were bad speakers at first." - Ralph Waldo Emerson

-Assistant Professor / Public Speaking Course Coordinator
+Professor Caffie J. Risher, Assistant Professor & Public Speaking Course Coordinator

-Note: all rights reserved.
+All rights reserved.
 Copyrighted course materials may not be retained or further disseminated.
 No part of this course may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language, in any form or by any means, electronic, mechanical, magnetic, optical, chemical, manual, or in any other manner, or substantially quoted without prior permission, in writing, from the course designer (shown above).